Olympics-Baseball-Young pitchers lead Japan to first gold as vets take backseat | Sports-Games

 Veterans on Japan's pitching staff include former New York Yankees star Masahiro Tanaka, 32, and one-time dominant NPB closer Yasuaki Yamasaki, 28.
 Mid-career pitchers Koudai Senga, 28, and Suguru Iwazaki, 30, had one hitless inning each and Hiromi Itoh, 23, another rookie, surrendered two hits but no runs in an inning himself.

 "They pitched a hell of a game," said U.S. third baseman Todd Frazier.
-"They got first pitch strikes.
+"They got first-pitch strikes.
 It just wasn't our day at the plate.
 There's no other way around it.
 No excuses."
-Japan came into the Games with a younger pitching corps than when they finished fourth at Beijing 2008, baseball's last Olympics appearance.
+Japan came into the Games with a younger pitching corps than when they finished fourth at Beijing 2008, which was the last time baseball had been contested at the Olympics.

 Masato Morishita, 23, last year's rookie of the year in NPB, started the game and pitched five scoreless innings for Japan.
 The winning pitcher, he allowed just three hits and struck out five.
 Veterans on Japan's pitching staff include former New York Yankees star Masahiro Tanaka, 32, and one-time dominant NPB closer Yasuaki Yamasaki, 28.